- Assignment ID:

 Experience and Qualifications

-- Degree and/or training in communications, public relations, digital marketing, or other related fields
+- Degree and/or formal training in communications, public relations, digital marketing, or other related fields

 - Knowledge of digital communications marketing, social media tools, trends, and best practices is essential